 One moment you tell her that you want to break up and then kiss her the next.
 Or you continue to behave as if you’re still together long after you’ve broken up.
 Such erratic behavior patterns do more harm than good.
 Nothing can justify this act as it was your decision to break up with your girlfriend for no reason or reason best known to you.

 Once you’ve made up your mind to end the relationship, don’t play fast and loose with her feelings.
-For that, it’s essential that you stay in control of yours.
-Just because you miss her one day doesn’t make it all right for you to show at her door expecting her to humor you.
+For that, it’s essential that you stay in control of your own.
+Just because you miss her one day doesn’t make it all right for you to show up at her door, expecting her to humor you.

 Related Reading: 21 Signs You Should Break Up For Good

 If you’ve thought your decision through rather than acting from an emotional place, you will be at peace with your decision.
 That means no going back and forth over whether or not you did the right thing.
 Or trying to justify your actions to your ex or your friends.
 Or spending sleepless nights beating yourself up over the decision to break up with a girl you love.

 What’s done cannot be undone.
 Even if you try to get back together, you cannot eliminate the cracks that have taken hold in the relationship owing to your decision to call it quits.